UMICTResearch/resume-me/README.md

 ##Coding Standards
 - Strictly follow PEP8 coding standards
-- Use editorconfig file with preferred IDE for consistency
+- Use the editorconfig file with preferred IDE for consistency

 ##Installation Instructions
 - Clone the repository
-- Install python, python-dev, pip and virtual-environment
+- Install the following packages: python, python-dev, pip and virtual-environment.
+There is no need to install a package that is already installed.
+To do this, if on a mac, in the terminal, type "sudo easy_install python" (press enter), "sudo easy_install python-dev" (enter), "sudo easy_install pip" (enter) and "sudo_instsall virtual-environment"
-- $ virtualenv venv
+- now, type $ virtualenv venv
 - pip install -r requirements.txt

 ##Code Push Mechanism